Childcare Costs and Universal Credit

 What if I am starting a new job?
 Is there help if I can’t pay for childcare in advance?

-If you are looking for work on Universal Credit and start a new job, you can get help through the flexible support fund with up-front childcare costs including deposits, retainers and the costs of taster sessions.
+If you are on Universal Credit, looking for work and start a new job or increase your hours, you can get help through the flexible support fund with up-front childcare costs including deposits, retainers and the costs of taster sessions.
 You can get this for the period between starting work and receiving your first wage and you will not have to pay the money back.

 You should ask your work coach at the Jobcentre about the flexible support fund.
 If you cannot get help through the flexible support fund you may be able to get help with upfront childcare costs through a budgeting advance instead.